Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Bosonic Quantum Hall State

-We see that at $e^2 = 4\pi$, the integration procedure completely cancels out the $-\frac{1}{8\pi}a\, d a$ in the original Lagrangian.
-This provides an explanation for the puzzle: only at this value of $e^2$, the off-diagonal transport coefficient in the fermionic theory would remain zero once one goes beyond the mean-field approximation and integrate over gauge-field fluctuations.
+We see that at $e^2 = 4\pi$, the integration procedure completely cancels out $-\frac{1}{8\pi}a\, d a$ in the original Lagrangian.
+This provides an explanation for the puzzle: only at this value of $e^2$ would the off-diagonal transport coefficient in the fermionic theory remain zero once one goes beyond the mean-field approximation and integrates over gauge field fluctuations.

-Note that the coincidence between self-dual and time-reversal restoration are also found and discussed in the wire-construction version of the model \cite{PhysRevX.7.041016}.
+Note that the coincidence between self-dual and time-reversal restoration is also found and discussed in the wire-construction version of the model \cite{PhysRevX.7.041016}.

-\subsection{Electromagnetic Duality Revisited}
+\subsection{Electromagnetic duality revisited}

-In Sec.~\ref{tsymmetry} we have seen that, as $e^2 = 4\pi$, the fermionic theories are also tuned to their self-dual point.
+In Sec.~\ref{tsymmetry} we saw that, as $e^2 = 4\pi$, the fermionic theories are also tuned to their self-dual point.
 It is instructive to examine this fact from the point of view of electromagnetic duality in the bulk.
-In this Section we show that at $e^2=4\pi$, the gauge field seen by $\psi$ is the electromagnetic dual of one seen by $\chi$.
-To avoid confusion, we introduce an index to distinguish the gauge field that couples to the matter field in each of the 4 theories, so
+In this section we show that at $e^2=4\pi$, the gauge field seen by $\psi$ is the electromagnetic dual of one seen by $\chi$.
+To avoid confusion, we introduce an index to distinguish the gauge field that couples to the matter field in each of the four theories, so

 For a gauge field whose action contains a (3+1)D Maxwell term $I_{\rm M}$, one can impose certain orbifold conditions~\cite{PhysRevB.96.075127}.
 For example, in the theory of $\phi$, one can require